diku-dk/futhark-book/language.rst

 The Futhark expression syntax is mostly conventional ML-derived syntax, and supports the usual binary and unary operators, with few surprises.
-Futhark does not have syntactically significant indentation, so feel free to put whitespace whenever you like.
+Futhark does not have syntactically significant indentation, so feel free to put white space whenever you like.
 This section will not try to cover the entire Futhark expression language in complete detail.
 See the `reference manual
 <http://futhark.readthedocs.io>`_ for a comprehensive treatment.